oliviawestmacottssw/SSW.Rules.Content/rules/tools---do-you-know-the-best-ui-framework-for-angular/rule.md

 1. The look and feel of the site that your client is seeking
 2. The range of components that will be required in the application
 3. The developers' familiarity with the framework
-4. The designers' familiarity with theming in the framework
+4. The designers' familiarity with theming in the framework​

 ### Angular Material